svc333/overview/whats-new/index.md

 ### Introducing {{site.data.keyword.backup_notm}}
 New as of 20 December 2018

 The {{site.data.keyword.BluSoftlayer_full}} storage infrastructure team is proud to announce the new {{site.data.keyword.backup_full}}, which includes a free-forever 10-GB tier.
-Also, all plugins are now free.
+Also, all plug-ins are now free.
 Consequently, your implementation of specific application use-cases like MSSQL, Oracle DB, Exchange or even Bare Metal Restore incurs no extra costs.
 The new {{site.data.keyword.backup_notm}} is the best solution to enable your backup needs at any scale.
 For more information, see the [IBM Cloud Blog](https://www.ibm.com/blogs/bluemix/2018/12/introducing-a-new-cloud-backup-service-ibm-cloud-backup/){: new_window}![External link icon].

 ### Citrix NetScaler VPX Version 12.1
 New as of 21 November 2018
 {: #vpx121}

 #### Virtual servers with multiple IP addresses
-You can now create a single load balancing virtual server with multiple non-consecutive/consecutive VIP IPv4 and IPv6 addresses.
+You can now create a single load-balancing virtual server with multiple non-consecutive/consecutive VIP IPv4 and IPv6 addresses.
 Each VIP address bound to a virtual server is treated as an individual virtual server.

 For more information about this feature, see the Citrix article [Multiple IP virtual servers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.citrix.com/en-us/netscaler/12-1/load-balancing/load-balancing-customizing/multi-ip-virtual-servers.html){: new_window}.